ritza-co/Custom-google-trends/Article.md

 ![](Screenshots/Capture1.png)

 This is _not_ a headache.
-Now we can see exactly what we have changed on the notebook and comparing it to our JSON dragon from before, this is rather helpful.
+Now we can see exactly what we have changed on the notebook and comparing it to our JSON dragon from before, `Another comma splice - also avoid telling the reader that something is helpful - it should be obvious from the demonstration.` this is rather helpful.

 ## Interest over Time - KDE plot

-With JSON headaches gone, providing mental clarity, let's create one final custom Google trend graph.
+`"providing mental clarity" is marketing speak and doesn't really add much here` With JSON headaches gone, providing mental clarity, let's create one final custom Google trend graph.
 This one will be a Kernel Density Estimation plot derived from our first graph.
 Watch this [video]('https://www.youtube.com/watch?v=Txlm4ORI4Gs') to get an overview of density plots.

+`Avoid giving the reader alternatives - it gets confusing really quickly and often they don't have the knowledge yet to make an informed choice - I think creating the branch first makes a lot more sense so I would only take them down that flow`

 Note: Do not save this plot.
 We will push it onto a new git branch, alternatively, you could create the branch first using the next subheading then return here.